-Today, these ships have been recreated at the Jamestown Settlement.
-Visitors can learn about the four-and-a-half-month voyage from England and take part in periodic demonstrations of 17th-century piloting and navigation.
+Today, these ships have been re-created at Jamestown Settlement, a museum of 17th-century Virginia.
+Visitors can board one of the three ships moored along the James River to learn about the four-and-a-half-month voyage from England and take part in periodic demonstrations.

 With a crew of staff and volunteers, the Godspeed periodically sails to other ports in the Chesapeake Bay region to participate in commemorative and community events and host educational programs.
 A volunteer sail training program is offered to individuals of all ages.

 The Jamestown Settlement ship re-creations have been designated “the official fleet of the Commonwealth” by the Virginia General Assembly.